Continuous-Flow Data-Rate-Aware CNN Inference on FPGA

 \subsection{Impact of the Data Rate on the Complexity}

-By interleaving data and introducing reconfigurable components to handle interleaved data, the number of components \B{is} reduced, and the utilization of the components \B{is} high. \B{Next,} we discuss \B{these} effects based on the convolutional layer, which is the most prominent layer in a CNN.
+By interleaving data and introducing reconfigurable components to handle interleaved data, the number of components is reduced, and the utilization of the components is high.
+Next, we discuss these effects based on the convolutional layer, which is the most prominent layer in a CNN.

-Table~\ref{td.conv_layer_costs} \B{ shows } the resources for the implementation of a convolutional layer with different data rates.
+Table~\ref{td.conv_layer_costs} shows the resources for the implementation of a convolutional layer with different data rates.
 The convolutional layer has the settings $f=28$, $k=7$, $p=3$, $\din=8$, $\dout=16$, and the input data is not interleaved.
 The costs for FIFOs and data interleaving are left out because they depend on the previous layer.
 The first row of the table shows the resources for a fully parallel implementation where the data rate is equal to $\din$.
 For each row below, the data rate is halved.
 It can be seen that the number of KPUs is proportional to the data rate, and thereby is halved for each row.
-By halving the \B{number} of KPUs\B{,} the number of adders and multipliers also halves.
-But, each KPU has to implement more and more configurations because data is interleaved more intensely to achieve a \B{continuous flow} with the decreasing data rate.
+By halving the number of KPUs, the number of adders and multipliers also halves.
+But, each KPU has to implement more and more configurations because data is interleaved more intensely to achieve a continuous flow with the decreasing data rate.
 This results in higher multiplexer costs.
-The number of registers stays the same, but \B{they are organized} differently based on the \B{data} interleaving.
+The number of registers stays the same, but they are organized differently based on the data interleaving.

-The last row shows an example where the data rate is so low that a \B{continuous flow} of data cannot be restored by interleaving.
+The last row shows an example where the data rate is so low that a continuous flow of data cannot be restored by interleaving.
 Thereby, the KPUs will stall.
-For the depthwise-\B{separable} convolution, the same observations can be made regarding the number of adders, multipliers, and registers.
-The resource comparison for the depthwise-\B{separable} convolution is shown in Table~\ref{td.conv_dw_layer_costs}.
+For the depthwise-separable convolution, the same observations can be made regarding the number of adders, multipliers, and registers.
+The resource comparison for the depthwise-separable convolution is shown in Table~\ref{td.conv_dw_layer_costs}.
 For this table, the same parameters were used as in Table~\ref{td.conv_layer_costs}.